oclipa/csharp-cheat-sheet/README.md

 Now, when `WriteNumbers()` is run, **the output will still be `6 & 12`**.

-This is because, being a `const`, the value of `CONSTANT_NUMBER` will be "baked" into the IL of Assembly B at compile time, so it will ignore any subsequent changes to this value in Assembly A.
+This is because, being a `const`, the value of `CONSTANT_NUMBER` will be "baked" into the IL of Assembly B at compile-time, so it will ignore any subsequent changes to this value in Assembly A.

 For this reason, it is recommended that `const` only be used if you know that this value will never, ever, *ever* change for any reason.
 If you are unsure, use `readonly`.